asdofindia/asdofindia.github.io/about.md

 I do not believe in CVs, but apparently it is important.

+## Skills ##

+### Health ###

+* Clinical history taking
+* Physical examination (respiratory system being my favourite)
+* Diagnosis and management of common infectious diseases and non-communicable diseases
+* Management of emergencies including poly-trauma, MI, stroke, sepsis and other medical emergencies
+* Minor procedures (I&D, dressing, NG tube insertion, central line placement, peripheral line)
+* Uncomplicated deliveries
+* Newborn resuscitation
+* Cardiopulmonary resuscitation
+* Advanced Emergency Life Support
+* Antenatal health monitoring
+* Preventive care - including vaccinations
+* HIV & Opportunistic infections

+### Tech ###

+* GNU/Linux, bash scripting, system administration (including maintaining servers that support email, DNS, websites).
+Can install and configure any package.
+Preferred OS = ArchLinux.
+Can configure correctly and securely ssh, ufw, fail2ban, certbot, postfix, dovecot, mailman (2 & 3), nginx, apache, caddy, mosh, tmux, cryptpad, npm, yarn, pipenv, and other useful packages.
+* Web development - nodejs (express, sails).
+Can write compliant html using the latest features.
+Can write CSS, javascript.
+Can setup gulp, grunt, webpack, sass.
+* Static site development - jekyll, docpad
+* Programming - can do whatever I want in python, nodejs, javascript per se; can write algorithms slowly but surely in c, c++, julia, R, go, ruby, rust, bash, kotlin, haskell, php, java, scala, clojure (lisp, ftw!)
+* Algorithms and data structures
+* Frameworks - jquery, bootstrap, bulma
+* Libraries - google or-tools, fulcrum, dplyr, ggplot2, d3.js, leaflet.js
+* Webextensions
+* Chatbots, chatops; webhooks
+* Code review - can read others' code, can debug bugs
+* Unit testing - can and does do TDD, BDD (unless in a rush)
+* Can root android phones, install custom ROMs
+* Can capture the flag
+* LaTeX
+* Office suites - LibreOffice, G Suite, Microsoft Office
+* Can do anything with appropriate documentation on hand

+## Informal Education ##

+### PCMH Restore Health, Bangalore ###

+**Primary Care Physician**
+(August 2019 - present)

+As a primary care physician, I am learning to provide primary care.
+You think primary care is easy?
+Think again.
+Primary care is managing 4 different chronic illnesses (all deadly on its own) in a patient who is taking multiple drugs for each and then responding to an acute illness which has to be seen in the context of the patient's previously known illnesses.
+Hospital based secondary or tertiary care can often miss this important context.
+Therefore, questions like "Should we do an angiogram though ECG is not very suggestive?" are easier to answer for a primary care physician who knows the patient and their family and community closely.
+Okay, enough of that.
+I am learning how to manage HIV, diabetes, tuberculosis, hypertension, thyroid dysfunction, heart failure, depression, anxiety, obsessive compulsive disorder, hepatitis, syphilis, etc.

+**Public Health Consultant**
+(September 2019 - present)

+I have been helping many health researchers set up their projects.
+Data collection, management, and analysis

+### Infinity+Beyond, Bangalore ###

+**Programmer**
+(January 2018 - present)

+I do all kinds of things here - system administration, backend api development, SMS gateway integration, frontend interface development, algorithms for optimizing service.

+### Mozilla ###

+**Mozillian**
+(March 2014 - present)

+Being a [Mozillian](https://learnlearn.in/mozillian/) has changed my life quite a bit.
+I was and is deeply in love with the open web.
+I have interacted with some great people.
+I constantly stayed in touch with the tech community through Mozilla.

 ## Traditional Education ##

 ### National Law School of India University, Bangalore ###

 **Post Graduate Diploma in Medical Law & Ethics** (October 2018 - present)

+PGDMLE was in my bucket list from medical school.
+Once I joined law school, my perception of law changed.
+I started understanding law as something dynamic and something that individuals can help reinterpret.
+Currently I am looking for a thesis topic.

 ### Vivekananda Memorial Hospital, Saragur ###